-One of the more important software packages that arrives with HostMonster has to do with eCommerce.
+One of the more important software packages that arrive with HostMonster has to do with eCommerce.
 The site offers full support for these kinds of packages, including OS Commerce support, Agora shopping cart integration, as well as an SSN Secure Server.
-All of this adds up to easy creation and management of your very first (or possibly not) eCommerce site on the Net.
+All of this adds up to the easy creation and management of your very first (or possibly not) eCommerce site on the Net.
 Still not satisfied, though?
 You’re very hard to please—but we understand!

 With HostMonster, you’ll also get multimedia features and support, including streaming video and audio, real audio and video support, flash support, shockwave integration, and even MIDI support.
 Just promise us you won’t have some kind of Star Trek remix running in the background of your site: It ain’t classy, and it just never will be!

 Aside from that, the last things you need to know about the HostMonster hosting support have to do with promotion: Search engine submission is free with the provider, as is a whopping $100 in Google Adwords credit.
 Need to get your site promoted and listed quickly?
 With HostMonster, it simply isn’t a problem.

 The Technical Assistance Experience at HostMonster